 - 1. Three factor apportionment: Through the 2015 income year, corporations that derive their income from the sale or use of tangible personal or real property use a 3-factor formula for determining taxable net income in Connecticut.
 The 3 factors are: (1) sales (which is double weighted), (2) payroll and (3) property (CGS Sec.
 12-218(c), PA 15-1 DSS). - 2.
 One factor apportionment: Beginning with the 2016 income year, most corporations will determine their net income based only on unweighted ("single factor") sales (PA 15-1 DSS).
+Receipts for sales of service and intangible property are required to be sourced on a market basis (PA 16-3 MSS).

-Through the 2015 income year, a one-factor formula is used for the following business sectors: - a.
+Through the 2015 income year, a one-factor formula is used for the following business sectors:

+- a.
 Sales of services apportionment is based on gross receipts assignable to the state.
 CGS Sec.
 12-218(b) - b.
 Bus companies that transport passengers and motor carriers that transport property for hire apportionment is based on the relative number of miles driven in state.
 CGS Secs.
 12-218(d) & 12-218(e) - c.
 Management, distribution or administrative services provided to or on behalf of a regulated investment company (mutual fund) - apportionment is based on the proportion of shares in the fund owned by shareholders domiciled in Connecticut.
 CGS Sec.
 12-218(f) - d.
 Securities brokerage service companies apportionment is based on the proportion of commissions and margin interest paid to accounts owned by clients domiciled in Connecticut.
 CGS Sec.
-12-218(g)

-- e.
+12-218(g) - e.
 Banks that issue credit cards and regularly engage in credit card activities apportionment is based on the proportion of receipts derived from credit card holders located within Connecticut.
 CGS Sec.
 12-218(j) - f.
 Manufacturers and broadcasters apportionment is based on gross receipts assignable to the state.
 CGS Secs.
 12-218(k) & (l) - g.
 Financial service companies apportionment is based on total receipts assignable to the state (CGS Sec.
 12-218b(b)(1)).
 PA 98-110 excludes financial services companies from using the capital base to calculate their tax liability or paying the minimum tax. - 2.
 Capital Base: Liability under this base tax is calculated by multiplying: (1) the average value of issued and outstanding capital stock and surplus reserves, and (2) the tax rate of .0031% (3.1 mills) plus any surcharge applicable in that income year (CGS Sec.
-12-219(a)(1)).
-This amount may be further reduced by subtracting any tax credits that a corporation is eligible to claim.
+12-219(a)(1)).2 This amount may be further reduced by subtracting any tax credits that a corporation is eligible to claim.
 The maximum tax liability under the capital base is \$1 million (CGS Sec.
 12-219(a)(1)(C)).